Audi Sport GmbH: Audi exclusive

-quattro GmbH offers potential purchasers of new Audi cars the possibility of customising their new car beyond the scope of "conventional" options, to their own personal desires during the initial manufacturing process.
+quattro GmbH offers potential purchasers of new Audi cars the possibility of customizing their new car beyond the scope of "conventional" options, to their own personal desires during the initial manufacturing process.
 This facility is called Audi exclusive, and extends to virtually all areas of the car.
 The customer may choose unique exterior paint, in any colour, as well as alloy wheels originally developed by quattro GmbH.
 For the interior, the upholstery can be finished in various grades and grains of leathers (including Nappa), in a choice of colours.
 These coloured leathers may also be applied to interior door coverings and rear parcel shelves.
-Headlining fabrics can be customised in colour, along with seat belt webbing.
-The interior can be finished with a wide selection of wooden trims, sourced from around the world, along with colour coordinated piping on the edges of tailored floor carpet mats.
+Headlining fabrics can be customized in colour, along with seat belt webbing.
+The interior can be finished with a wide selection of wooden trims, sourced from around the world, along with colour-coordinated piping on the edges of tailored floor carpet mats.
 A range of in-car office equipment is also available. quattro GmbH first offered this service at the 1995 Frankfurt International Motor Show.

 Audi lifestyle / Audi Accessories

-From 1985, quattro GmbH have developed a range of Audi lifestyle products, known as Audi Accessories.
+From 1985, quattro GmbH has developed a range of Audi lifestyle products, known as Audi Accessories.
 These include mountain bikes and personal leather goods, such as briefcases, handbags, purses and wallets.
+The Audi collection was initially conceived a mean of protecting Audi's various copywrites and trademarks and proved quite popular selling roughly 1.2 million units of fashion pieces per year.
+The Audi collection employees operate from the Audi headquarters in Ingolstadt.